Close-up of a sign that says 'STOP interactive' with the word 'interactive' in pink letters.

 • Example (Streaming Service): Promote a new sci-fi show on a streaming platform with a retro-style arcade game.
 Players navigate a maze to collect clues related to the show’s plot and characters.
 This directly promotes the content and rewards players with entertainment.

-to engage your audience
+To engage your audience

 Move beyond likes and comments.
 Engagement means deep, sustained interaction that builds loyalty and positive association with your brand.